 Where do I nominate?

 Nominations (or a supporting statement for our two entrepreneurial categories) can be made online by following the links above.
-Submissions can be made in English or in Welsh.
 There is no limit on the number of nominations you can submit.

 What’s the process?

-Nominations are now open and will close at midnight GMT on Friday 1 September 2017.
+Nominations will open on Monday 22 January 2018 and will close at midnight GMT on Friday 20 April 2018.
 Once all nominations are received, the judging panels will consider all submissions ahead of agreeing a shortlist for each category that totals no more than 4 for each Award.
-Those shortlisted will be notified at this stage and extended an invitation to our Alumni Awards and Supporter Reception being held on Friday 6 October.
+Those shortlisted will be notified at this stage and extended an invitation to our Alumni Awards @ Big Weekend 2018 Gala Dinner being held on Saturday 16 June.
 Judges will convene a final round of consideration before agreeing a winner for each Award.

 How will submissions be judged?